Pabloitto/node-challenge/README.md

-1.- Create the project structure
-* Express up and running
+2.- Configure sequelize
-* Install sequelize
+* Install sequelize and sqlite
+* Create config file
-* Create root path /
+* Create db file

-* Has the git ignore file?
-* Has a readme ?
-* Has the index file?
+* Call sync function to initialize the DB
-* Has the start command on package json ?
-* npm start is working as expected?
-* Server is running ?
+* Create video tracks model and sync with the database the model should be created correctly